 This way a new person should only know that the project uses ansible for IaaC.
 It is enough to open the inventory that will tell him about the underlying infrastructure, it's purpose, number of hosts, used clouds and hosts purpose.
 No more struggling to figure out what is hosted, where, why and how

 All experience issues can be devided literally by 2 types:

 In Alpacked, besides technical skills we strive to develop and improve skills needed for effective management and HR operations.

-book by Google.
+We were impressed by the Site Reliability engineering book by Google.
 They define an idea of Incidents reports there which we tried to adopt in Alpacked.

 Now every mistake is an incident - we consider it as a case instead of blaming an employee.
 We try to determine the root cause of the incident, the type of employee involvement; the way in which he reacted on the incident, what kind of technical means were used to fix the issue.
 As soon as the analysis is completed, we proceed to the next step.